2013–14 Port Vale F.C. season: Cup competitions

-Vale faced a kind draw in the First Round of the FA Cup, as their opponents were Southern League Division One South & West outfit Shortwood United, an amateur side five leagues below League One who had never before qualified for the First Round of the competition.
+Vale faced a kind draw in the first round of the FA Cup, as their opponents were Southern League Division One South & West club Shortwood United, an amateur side five leagues below League One who had never before qualified for the first round of the competition.
 The game was broadcast live on BT Sport, earning the club £67,500 in television money.
 Vale avoided an upset and recorded a 4–0 win.
-They then disposed of Conference Premier outfit Salisbury City with a 4–1 win, though the game had been level at 1–1 with less than 15 minutes to go.
-In the Third Round were League Two side Plymouth Argyle, and Vale seemed to be on their way through to the Fourth Round after first half goals from Gavin Tomlin and Tom Pope, but failed to make the most of their advantage and instead were forced to go to a replay after conceding two goals in the second half.
+They then disposed of Conference Premier club Salisbury City with a 4–1 win, though the game had been level at 1–1 with less than 15 minutes to go.
+In the third round were League Two side Plymouth Argyle, and Vale seemed to be on their way through to the fourth round after first half goals from Gavin Tomlin and Tom Pope, but failed to make the most of their advantage and instead were forced to go to a replay after conceding two goals in the second half.
 Manager Micky Adams was angry with his team's performance, particularly the defending.
 Vale twice came from behind in the replay and went on to win 3–2 and survived having Chris Lines sent off for a foul in the box as Chris Neal saved the resulting penalty.
-The Fourth Round would be where Vale's adventure ended, as Championship club Brighton & Hove Albion put in a professional performance at Vale Park and left with a 3–1 victory.
+The fourth round would be where Vale's adventure ended, as Championship club Brighton & Hove Albion put in a professional performance at Vale Park and left with a 3–1 victory.

-Vale faced League One rivals Walsall at home in the First Round of the League Cup.
+Vale faced League One rivals Walsall at home in the first round of the League Cup.
 The club's abysmal record in the competition continued with a bitter 2–1 defeat – James Baxendale's winning goal coming seconds after Vale had a strong penalty appeal waved away.

 The team made progress in the Football League Trophy, advancing past League Two side Bury after Tom Pope rescued the game with two goals in the last ten minutes.
-However a disappointing performance against Rochdale saw them exit at the Second Round with a 1–0 loss.
+However, a disappointing performance against Rochdale saw them exit at the second round with a 1–0 loss.